 - 1. Fish on Sundays. - 2.
-Place fishing platforms, or to take, injure, molest, or fish for salmon or steelhead within 25 feet of the entrance or exit of any fish ladder, fishway, fish bypass pipes, or fish screens. - 3.
-Construct a fishing platform or actively fish within 25 feet of an existing platform unless the owner of such platform has agreed otherwise. - 4.
-Fish from boats or other floating devices at any place other than the waters of the Columbia River, except by permit from the Fish and Wildlife Committee. - 5.
+Engage in treaty fishing when fishing rights have been suspended by the Yakama Nation Tribal Court. - 3.
+Engage in treaty fishing without having a valid Yakama Nation Enrollment Card in possession. - 4.
+Place fishing platforms, or to take, injure, molest, or fish for salmon or steelhead within 25 feet of the entrance or exit of any fish ladder, fishway, fish bypass pipes, or fish screens. - 5.
+Construct a fishing platform or actively fish within 25 feet of an existing platform unless the owner of such platform has agreed otherwise. - 6.
+Fish from boats or other floating devices at any place other than the waters of the Columbia River, except by permit from the Fish and Wildlife Committee. - 7.
 Fish for salmon, steelhead, or sturgeon with any fishing gear other than dip nets, hoop nets, setbag nets, or rod and reel with bait or lures.
-Any other method, such as snagging fish, is expressly prohibited. - 6.
-Fish with more than two fishing gears at one time unless specifically authorized by the Fish and Wildlife Committee. - 7.
-Fail to attend fishing gear or care for the catch in a reasonable manner so as to avoid spoilage of fish caught. - 8.
+Any other method, such as snagging fish, is expressly prohibited. - 8.
+Fish with more than two fishing gears at one time unless specifically authorized by the Fish and Wildlife Committee. - 9.
+Fail to attend fishing gear or care for the catch in a reasonable manner so as to avoid spoilage of fish caught. - 10.
 Engage in subsistence fishing except during such seasons as prescribed below, provided the Fish and Wildlife Committee has given 48-hour notice of any emergency closure or modification of such seasons.